symonk/symonk.github.io/_posts/2017-10-26-overriding-allure-reporting-annotational-values-at-runtime-for-issue-tmslink-displayname.md

         tester.changeAnnotationValue(tl, "value", dtl.value());
 ```

-and last but not least, our helper method to aid us in override these values:
+and last but not least, our helper method to aid us in overriding these values:

 ```java
 import java.lang.annotation.Annotation;